Summary

 CR 4208Campbell, TX 75422

-Funds to go towards our new free spay/neuter program - Fixin’ Hunt County, where we will focus on one city in Hunt County at a time, first cats then dogs, to eliminate the large numbers of homeless pets in those areas.
+Funds to go towards our free spay/neuter program - Fixin’ Hunt County, where we will focus on one city in Hunt County at a time, first cats then dogs, to eliminate the large numbers of homeless pets in those areas.

-Funds to vet current fosters with special needs
+Funds to vet current fosters with special needs;

 Routine vetting of our fosters - spay/neuter, vaccinations, testing, deworming and microchipping;